Choosing a telescope is the biggest decision we make as backyard astronomers.

 However, with aperture comes bulk.
 The XT10 has a focal length of 1200mm and weighs over 50lbs, which makes it a beast to move around, although it does readily separate to make transporting it easier.

 At this budget you will not find a bigger aperture in a new telescope.
-If deep space objects are your thing, but deep pockets aren’t, then add this telescope to your wish list now.
+It will make light work of the solar system – details on Jupiter and Mars are stunning!
+And, if deep space objects are your thing, but deep pockets aren’t, then add this telescope to your wish list now.

 - Huge 10″ mirror